 Goodale and their team have said there's no proof that TRT raises the risk of heart problems; much evidence shows it doesn't.

-They also mentioned how TRT had been found to help with heart issues, improve the ability to exercise in people with heart failure and help control blood sugar levels in men with diabetes or at risk for diabetes.
+They also mentioned how TRT had been found to help with heart issues, improve the ability to exercise in people with heart failure, and help control blood sugar levels in men with diabetes or at risk for diabetes.

 Testosterone in men also turns into oestrogen, which is essential.
 If testosterone levels are low, oestrogen levels are also low, and oestrogen is necessary to protect the heart and bones and aid in healing.